 This tutorial builds on a tutorial on plotting collocation networks by Guillaume Desagulier, a tutorial on network analysis by offered by Alice Miller from the Digital Observatory at the Queensland University of Technology, and this tutorial by Andreas Niekler and Gregor Wiedemann.

-The most common way to visualize relationships between entities are networks (Silge and Robinson 2017, 131–37).
-Networks, also called graphs, consist of nodes (typically represented as dots) and edges (typically represented as lines) and they can be directed or undirected networks.
+The most common way to visualize relationships between entities is through networks (Silge and Robinson 2017, 131–37).
+Networks, also known as graphs, are powerful tools that represent relationships among entities.
+They consist of nodes (often depicted as dots) and edges (typically represented as lines) and can be categorized as directed or undirected networks.

 Preparation and session set up

-This tutorial is based on R. If you have not installed R or are new to it, you will find an introduction to and more information how to use R here.
-For this tutorials, we need to install certain packages from an R library so that the scripts shown below are executed without errors.
-Before turning to the code below, please install the packages by running the code below this paragraph.
-If you have already installed the packages mentioned below, then you can skip ahead and ignore this section.
-To install the necessary packages, simply run the following code - it may take some time (between 1 and 5 minutes to install all of the libraries so you do not need to worry if it takes some time).
+This tutorial is built with and uses R (the R programming language).
+If you haven’t installed R or are new to it, you can find an introduction and more information on how to use R here.
+In order to execute the scripts and code chunks presented in this tutorial without errors, we need to install specific packages from the R library.
+Prior to delving into the code below, please install the required packages by running the code provided in this paragraph.
+If you’ve already installed the mentioned packages, feel free to skip ahead and disregard this section.
+To install the necessary packages, execute the following code.
+Note that it may take some time (between 1 and 5 minutes) to install all the libraries, so don’t worry if it takes a little while.

 # install packages